 CHASES is committed to supporting research in its core fields.
 As part of the mission it seeks to sponsor and publicize innovative research at the intersection of agricultural history, environmental history, and the history of science.
 Moreover, it seeks to facilitate such research by increasing the accessibility of primary resources.

 Each year, CHASES provides an additional stipend to one graduate student in the MSU History Department.
-The CHASES GA aids in the day‑to-day operations of the center and can be reached at email@example.com.
+The CHASES Graduate Fellow aids in the day‑to-day operations of the center and can be reached at email@example.com.

 - 2016-2017: Fraser Livingston

 Liu Xiangyang, The School of History and Culture, Hebei Normal University

 An associate professor and master tutor in the School of History and Culture at Hebei Normal University in Shijiazhuang, China, Liu Xiangyang is the author of The Game of Clean Air: An Examination of Air Pollution Control in the United States during the Twentieth Century (China Environmental Sciences Press, 2014).
 His current research project centers on a comparative study of Chinese and American environmental issues.
 At its core, Xiangyang’s research explores the tensions between economic development and environmental regulation by looking at issues like pollution abatement, water-resource management, and the growing politicization of science and technology.